Quantizr/BCI-Flow-State-Music/README.md

 ## Features

-- GUI application with a user-friendly interface
+- GUI application with customizable test interval lengths
-- Customizable test intervals, with a Customizable break between each interval
 - During the first interval, no music is played
 - In the subsequent intervals, a random song from a random genre is played
 - Random polynomials are generated, and the user is asked to provide the derivative